lachok/shepherd/README.md

 * Add tests
 * Make it easy to integrate with popular feedback forms
 * Save a timestamp for each action
+* Allow results to be uploaded to server
 * ~~Use [gulp-jade](https://www.npmjs.com/package/gulp-jade/) to pre-compile an html template for rendering the actions tree (instead of using jQuery DOM manipulation)~~
-* Make it easy to create new and custom action types just by providing an action type definition, e.g.
+* ~~Make it easy to create new and custom action types just by providing an action type definition, e.g.~~
 ```javascript
 var linkClickedActionType = {
   actionType: 'clicked link',